miznat/youtube/README.md

-This is an open source project.
-The objective is to make an app which asyncronously downloads thumbnails and title from youtube playlists/channels using AFNetworking.
+I am trying to make an app which asyncronously downloads thumbnails and title from youtube playlists/channels using AFNetworking.